alizat/bgsurfer/README.md

 So far:

 * Code for preliminary analysis of [mrpantherson's data](https://www.kaggle.com/datasets/mrpantherson/board-game-data) has been added.
-Still a work in progress though.
-More coming soon!
+* An R Shiny app has been developed using [mrpantherson's data](https://www.kaggle.com/datasets/mrpantherson/board-game-data).
+    * The app facilitates viewing of the data and provides simple analyses.
+    * Still optimizing the look and feel of the app.
+    * More analysis tools on the way!

 <BR>